KilianMichiels/Thesis/README.md

 /Double1_IOS/Without_ROS/FacialRecognition/:

-    - Run 'pod install' in the working directory.
+    - Run `pod install` in the working directory.
     - Open FacialRecognition.xcworkspace in XCode.
     - Change the developer signing to your own Apple Developer Account (https://developer.apple.com/).
     - Run the application on the iPad.

 /Double1_IOS/Without_ROS/FacialRecognition_Database_Test:

-    - Run 'pod install' in the working directory.
+    - Run `pod install` in the working directory.
     - Open FacialRecognition.xcworkspace in XCode.
     - Change the developer signing to your own Apple Developer Account (https://developer.apple.com/).
     - Run the application on the iPad.